timothyro/timothyro.github.io/projects/final-project.md

 <h2>GitHub Pages</h2>
 Organization page can be found <a href="https://over-da-rainbow.github.io/">here</a>
-Source code can be found <a href="https://github.com/over-da-rainbow/over-da-rainbow">here</a>
+and Source code can be found <a href="https://github.com/over-da-rainbow/over-da-rainbow">here</a>